nicclas/resvan-map/README.md

 See implementation at http://www.resvan.com/map/

+Note: The code in this repository is mostly build using copy/paste from other projects.

 ##Analyze your Moves data

 Visualize your Moves-app storylines on an interative map, based on Google Maps.
 Define zones by drawing circles and analyze the amount of time that you have spent in each zone during the selected time interval.